aw0007/China-financial-flow/README.md

   Studies the impact of Chinese financial flows on gross fixed capital formation (GFCF). *(Stata)*

 - **AX4_igraph:**
   Creates network graphs to visualize connections and flows between countries and China. *(Python)*

+- in  the file ohter kind of mipping yous ki d fin advanced mapping of project around the word

 - **AX5_Cartographie:**
   Country-level mapping to show the geographic dispersion of Chinese investments. *(Python)*